AndyZuntz/MT5-V4/README.md

 MT5 - A multitrack HTML5 Player

+V5.1 AZ/CR Amending the Look of it now that it is working.

 ===========
 Online demo at http://mainline.i3s.unice.fr, give a look also at the user's [manual and documentation](http://miageprojet2.unice.fr/Intranet_de_Michel_Buffa/MT5%2c_multitrack_player_for_musicians).